samuelmaudo/robot-vacuums/README.md

 docker-compose run --rm tests
 ```

-Tests are running with **pytest**, so the output will be similar to this:
+Tests are running with [pytest](https://docs.pytest.org/), so the output will be
+similar to this:

 ```
 ============================== test session starts =============================